Carrbridge Packhorse Bridge

 History, tourist information, and nearby accommodation

-There is free parking in the village parking lot a short walk from the bridge.
+There is free parking in the village parking area a short walk south from the bridge, on the B9153.

 About Carrbridge Packhorse Bridge